Hobey/Cobalt-modding/first.md

 assert()
 print()
 ```
-work the same as the standard library functions with that name but they are actually custom functions from the game (like, `print` doesn't actually print to a console but directly to the game, and `assert` just prints everything from the second argument and after in redif the assertion fails (= when the first argument is `false` or `nil`))
+work the same as the standard library functions with that name but they are actually custom functions from the game (like, `print` doesn't actually print to a console but directly to the game, and `assert` just prints everything from the second argument and after in red if the assertion fails (= when the first argument is `false` or `nil`))

 ______________________________________________________